“Ready to Roll!”: Taat Negotiates Favourable Commercial Production Terms with a North American Tobacco Cigarette Manufacturer

 Following extensive negotiations, the Company has finalized favourable pricing terms with the Manufacturer at a per-carton cost that is lower than the current industry average.
 The Company anticipates that between lower-than-expected manufacturing costs and potential cost savings from included warehousing and outbound logistics services, its agreement with the Manufacturer could stand to enhance Taat’s operating margins.
 Further, the Manufacturer’s production capacity of up to 2,000 sticks per minute can effectively ensure fulfillment of virtually any level of early-stage demand for Beyond Tobacco™ cigarettes.

-Taat CEO Setti Coscarella commented, “In order for any new entrant to an industry to be competitive, establishing a capable and resourceful supply chain is crucial.
+Taat CEO Setti Coscarella commented, “In order for any new entrant to an industry to be competitive, establishing a capable and resourceful roster of suppliers is crucial.
+As we are seeking to build our supply chain to the standards of ‘Big Tobacco’, having a commercial-scale producer such as the Manufacturer is important when it comes to having the bandwidth to meet demand.
 Suppliers and service providers in the tobacco industry are not widely known, as tobacco companies tend to be secretive about who they use to carry out their business functions.
 This often prevents potential competitors from even attempting to enter the market, since there can be significant barriers to identifying or even entering into negotiations with vendors for raw materials and production, especially at the scale and price points you need to have in order to be competitive.
 Besides being familiar with the ecosystem of tobacco industry vendors, I have had to act as somewhat of a detective during my time in investment banking and private equity when it comes to finding the seemingly unfindable.
 While our agreement with the Manufacturer precludes me from going into too much detail, I can certainly say that I am very pleased to have them on board to manufacture Beyond Tobacco™ cigarettes for us.
 Aside from being able to produce at a much lower cost compared to our initial estimations, working with an established player in the cigarette production space enables us to benefit from their industry-leading standards in machinery, quality control, and efficiency.
 Taat is very pleased to have made this deal in advance of the launch of Beyond Tobacco™ cigarettes, and we look forward to entering the market with the Manufacturer on our side.”

 Sources: